 Favorite mode of transportation: Electric Bike

-Derrick is our Community Organizer and was raised in the South-Dade neighborhood of West Perrine.
+Derrick is our Campaign Coordinator and was raised in the South-Dade neighborhood of West Perrine.
 Before joining the team, he was an HVAC technician and spent hours in traffic wondering why he wasted so much time going nowhere in a car by himself next to thousands of other people.
 Stressed and frustrated, Derrick attended his first County Commission meeting in 2019 and decided to focus his engagement on transit advocacy and the broader scope of inequities to uplift the quality of life of all people, starting from the bottom with the most marginalized.
 A fateful tweet led him to a meeting with the Transit Alliance team, and the rest is history.

 Gloria Romero Roses